upasadena/interactive-cyoa-tutorial/docs/publishing/neocities.md

     command line.
 You can learn, of course, but it may be difficult to begin with.

-Please see the relevation information here:
+Please see the relevant information here:
 [https://neocities.org/cli](https://neocities.org/cli)

 ## Migrating from Neocities